Catwoman appeared in Batman Vol. 1 #1, in 1940. This writeup covers all of her 1940s appearances.

 These, as usual in fiction, allow for magically efficient impersonations.
 Especially since Catwoman can mimic voices, given enough material and practice.

 In one story, Catwoman has pro-level beautician skills.
 Heh, why not.

 In another story, the Catwoman could create a successful fashion magazine within a month (!).
-She then manage its rise into spin-offs and media events.
+She then manages its rise into spin-offs and media events.
 Cats are known for their natural publishing instincts, so that’s credible.

 And that one time in 1947, Catwoman was a solid equestrienne.